-Shalom everyone!
-Today I want to give you some words that might come in handy for you while travelling in Israel.
-Language is an integral part of a culture, and learning the language of the country you’re visiting can really enhance your experience!
-Most of the people in Israel understand English very well, but if you want to learn some local words… Here are some words and phrases that can help you start a very small conversation:
+Shalom, everyone!
+Today I want to give you some words that might come in handy for you while traveling in Israel.
+Language is an integral part of a culture.
+So, learning the language of the country you’re visiting can really enhance your experience!
+Most of the people in Israel understand English very well, but if you want to learn some basic Hebrew… Here are some words and phrases that can help you start a very small conversation.

 Shalom (שלום) – We don’t really use it a lot anymore.
 These days we just say “Hi” or “Bye”, but in the past, people in Israel used those words to say “Hello” and “Good-Bye”.
 We still use it sometimes, so you’re welcome to say it, especially as a hello-greeting.
 “Shalom” also means “peace”.
 If you’re speaking to an Arab, you can say: “Ahlan” or “Marchaban” as a greeting.

 Ma Kor-eh? (מה קורה) – This phrase usually comes right after the “Hi” and is actually a part of the greeting.
 “Ma kor-eh?” actually means “What’s up?” or more precisely, “What’s going on (with you)?”
 When people say “Hi, ma kor-eh?” it doesn’t necessarily mean that they want to really know how are you feeling.
 It’s just a way to say “Hello”.
 But sometimes people really do ask you “Ma kor-eh?” and want to hear an answer.
 If you want to ask “How are you doing/ feeling?” you can also ask “Ma shlom-cha?” (more formal.
 When you talk to a female you need to say “Ma Slom-ech?”) or “Ma nish-ma?”
 And yes, if you wondered, “Ma” means “What”, just so you know… In Arabic, you can ask: “Kayf halik?”